AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/dita-ot-specialization.md

 >[!NOTE]
 >
-> AEM Guides Web Editor does not have support for XSDs.
+> AEM Guides Editor does not have support for XSDs.

 The following tabs provide instructions to integrate DITA specialization based on your Experience Manager Guides setup: Cloud Service or On-Premise.